claudecodeguide.dev

 • Your goals ("I'm building a SaaS product", "I'm learning React")

-• Your preferences (coding style, communication style, tools you use)
+• Your preferences: coding style, communication style, tools you use

-• Your team context (who you work with, what they own)
+• Your team context: who you work with, what they own

 2. Feedback Memory

-Corrections you have given Claude Code over time.
+Corrections you've given Claude Code over time.

 • "Don't suppress lint rules as a fix, rethink the solution"